 However, we can, and do, take a number of steps to mitigate the threat of technological obsolescence and will always openly discuss the pros and cons of various systems with our clients.

-The reality of the situation is, that many SMART TV systems can be upgraded as and when new features are released, and this does offer a credible element of longevity – certainly more so than the non-smart systems of yesteryear.
+Many SMART TV systems can be upgraded as and when new features are released, and this does offer an element of longevity – certainly more so than the non-smart systems of yesteryear.
 Indeed the industry standard recommendation for the replacement of healthcare TV hardware/systems is between five to seven years – we see no reason why this should change.

 My property is located in an area of bad reception, can you help?